CSProjectsEAL/EALAdministrationProject/README.md

 -

 ## How to run
-1. Clone the project using the  following command **or** download the repository zip file `git clone https://github.com/CSProjectsEAL/EALAdministrationsProject.git`
+1. Clone the project using the  following command **or** download the repository zip file <br>
+`git clone https://github.com/CSProjectsEAL/EALAdministrationsProject.git`

 1. Using a shell navigate to the folder where the repository is located

-1. Run the following command
+1. Run the following command <br>
 `docker-compose up --build`

-1. Go to the following address in your browser `http://localhost:****`
+1. Go to the following address in your browser <br>
+`http://localhost:****`

 If the application doesn't load try restarting docker and try again.
 Still not showing?
 Submit an issue ⬆️👍🏻